Gaurish2117/Gaurish2117/README.md

 📌 About Me
 🌍 I'm based in Syracuse, New York.
 🎓 Currently pursuing a master's degree in Business Analytics at Syracuse University.
-✉️ Contact me at shrivastava.gauri@syr.edu.
+✉️ Contact me at gaurishriv9@gmail.com.
 🚀 Actively exploring projects related to data visualization, predictive modeling, and business strategy development.
 🧠 Currently learning advanced SQL, Tableau, and Python for analytics.
 🤝 Open to collaborations and internships focused on process optimization, data analysis, and business strategy.